SecretX33/ImageToPdf/README.md

 - `!each.bat`: will create multiple `.pdf`, once for EACH dragged image

 ## Command usage

+For more advanced usages, or doing some script customization, where is the full list of features that ImageToPdf has to offer.

 ### 1. Simple PDF creation
 To convert images to a single PDF without any additional processing: